jspchp63/rcircuit-phase-engine/README.md

 ---

-## **3. Core Principle**
+# **3. Core Principle**

-RCIRCUIT removes the three killers of modern AI scaling:
+RCIRCUIT removes the three scaling killers:

 - no tensors
 - no global sync
 - no long-distance propagation

-Only four primitives exist:
+It uses only four primitives:

 - phase registers
 - Δ-signal transitions